gnoverse/awesome-gno/README.md

   > All are welcome to submit PRs, which will be reviewed and merged if they add value to the resource list. and merged if they benefit the resource list.

-_Some things in this repository might be outdated.
+_We update this repo periodically.
 We welcome any PRs that will add new content, update outdated content, or propose other ideas._

 ## Contents